deco3500-2018/Team-Mars/README.md

 [7.
 Recommendations For Future Work](https://github.com/deco3500-2018/Team-Mars/wiki/4.Second-Interactive-Prototype#7-recommendations-for-future-work)

-## Instructions For How To Deploy And Use prototype
+## Instructions For How To Deploy And Use Prototype

+1. Find our unity prototype (final_prototype.zip) in our GitHub and Download it.
+You can find our prototype by [click here](https://github.com/deco3500-2018/Team-Mars/blob/master/final_prototype.zip).